-"The truth is," he reflected, "if they wish to influence my resolution, it must be for the reason that Simon Ford's communication is of extreme importance, To-morrow I will be at the appointed rendezvous at the hour men-
+"The truth is," he reflected, "if they wish to influence my resolution, it must be for the reason that Simon Ford's communication is of extreme importance, To-morrow I will be at the appointed rendezvous at the hour men tioned.

-In the evening James Starr made his pre-The engineer did not care to destroy this parations to go away.
-As it was possible that his absence might be prolonged for some days, he notified by letter Sir W. Elphiston, the President of the Royal Institute, that he could not be present at the next meeting cf This scene had taken place ten years before the society.
+In the evening James Starr made his preparations to go away.
+As it was possible that his absence might be prolonged for some days, he notified by letter Sir W. Elphiston, the President of the Royal Institute, that he could not be present at the next meeting of the society.
 He also excused himself from several engagements which would have occupied him during the week.
 Then, having told his servant to pack his valise, he lay down, perhaps unnecessarily impressed by this incident.